mo22/jnipp/README.md

 - you need c++11 support: `-std=c++11`
 - some versions of libstdc++ do not support `type_traits`: compile with `-DJNIPP_USE_BOOST` and put boost in your include path.
-- some platforms (Android for example) do not completely support thread local storage. use `-DJNIPP_THREAD_LOCAL=` to disable.
+- some platforms (Android for example) do not completely support thread local storage. use `-DJNIPP_THREAD_LOCAL_PTHREAD` to fallback to pthread.

 Usage without generated classes